-- 2284 The following steps SHALL be performed for PKI-CAK: - The card authentication certificate is read from the PIV Card application.
-The relying system validates the card authentication certificate from the PIV Card application using certificate path validation specified in [RFC 5280] to ensure that it is neither expired nor revoked and that it is from a trusted source.
-Path validation SHOULD be configured to specify which policy OIDs are trusted.32 - The relying system issues a challenge string to the card and requests an asymmetric operation in response. - The card responds to the previously issued challenge by signing it using the card authentication private key. - The relying system verifies the signature using the public key in the card authentication certificate. - A unique identifier from the card authentication certificate is extracted and passed as input to the authorization check to determine whether the cardholder should be granted access. - 2299 Some of the characteristics of the PKI-CAK authentication mechanism are as follows: - requires the use of certificate status checking infrastructure,
+The following steps SHALL be performed for PKI-CAK:

+- The card authentication certificate is read from the PIV Card application. - The relying system validates the card authentication certificate from the PIV Card application using certificate path validation as specified in [RFC 5280] to ensure that it is neither expired nor revoked and that it is from a trusted source.
+Path validation SHOULD be configured to specify which policy OIDs are trusted.40 - The relying system issues a challenge string to the card and requests an operation using an asymmetric cryptographic algorithm in response.

-32The policy OID for the card authentication certificate is id-fpki-common-cardAuth.
+39The policy OID for the PIV authentication certificate is id-fpki-common-authentication.
+40The policy OID for the card authentication certificate is id-fpki-common-cardAuth.